 So you were browsing Pinterest or Instagram and you stumble upon the term Bullet Journal.
 It looks like a planner, but it seems like there’s more to it than that, people are excited and there is a whole community…

-“What the hell is this and how do I get involved?”
-I hear you ask!
+“What the hell is this and how do I get involved?” we hear you ask!

-Here is my definitive guide to all things bullet journal…
+Here is our definitive guide to all things bullet journal…

 What is a Bullet Journal?

-This is a question I get asked a LOT!
+This is a question we get asked a LOT!